Lifeng-Liang/DbEntry/doc/en/DataAccess/MultipleDataSource.md

 </Leafing.Settings>
 ````

-And the following is the same meaning as above:
+And the following is same as above:

 ````xml
 <Leafing.Settings>